 On arrival in the EU, pet owners travelling with pets will need to enter through a designated Travellers’ point of entry (TPE).
 At the TPE the original AHC must be presented along with proof of:

 • Tapeworm treatment (if required)

 Your pet will need a new AHC for each trip to the EU.
 To get a new health certificate, the pet must visit an Official Vet no more than 10 days before travel.

 To enter the UK you will need either the AHC issued in Great Britain used to travel to the EU (which you can use up to 4 months after it was issued) or a UK pet health certificate (for travel into the UK only.)

 More information on Pet travel is available at

 If you are travelling to a destination outside the EU, travelling at a different time to your pet or relocating an animal to a new home abroad, different rules will apply.

 If you have any queries or would like to make an appointment to discuss travelling abroad with your pets, please get in touch via email, PetsApp or call us on 01223 359 021.

-Please note, only Patrick is able to issue the travel documents and his usual days of work are Monday-Wednesday.
-Demand for this service is currently very high so where possible please book well in advance of travel.
+Please note, at peak times demand for this service may be very high, so where possible please book well in advance of travel.